 These are just some of the objectives and questions businesses and organizations should consider when creating the frameworks and plans towards intended impact.
 The key to navigate the process lies in the openness and willingness to always seek and identify blind spots that hinder outcomes and create biases to a perceived impact.
 Businesses and organizations must make a consistent, intentional, and concerted effort to improve their internal processes, quality of work, and employees’ practices that enable the successful execution of impact-centered missions.

 Emily Rentas, Executive Contributor Brainz Magazine

-Change agent Emily Rentas is a leader in mental health, coaching, leadership development, operations, project, and non-profit management.
-Born and raised in the Bronx, New York, to immigrant parents of Dominican and Puerto Rican descent, Emily has navigated the cultural and economic systems and landscapes first- and second-generation immigrants are facing within the United States.
+Change agent Emily Rentas is a mental health leader, coaching, leadership development, operations, project, and non-profit management.
+Born and raised in the Bronx, New York, to immigrant parents of Dominican and Puerto Rican descent, Emily has navigated the cultural and economic systems and landscapes first- and second-generation immigrants face within the United States.
 She has been on a journey of counseling and mentoring clients and teams throughout her 10+ years within mental health and social services communities and organizations in New York City and the United States as a whole.
 She founded Paragon Solstice Inc. to help optimize and build resiliency in the lives, businesses, and organizations of those embarking on new journeys and transitions through their collective impact.
 Emily brings a wealth of knowledge and expertise in transformation and mindset development together with a passion for leadership and mindfulness into her coaching style.
-With this approach, Emily aims at helping individuals, businesses, and organizations to create sustainable solutions that will unlock their unique potential and impact.
+With this approach, Emily aims to help individuals, businesses, and organizations create sustainable solutions that will unlock their unique potential and impact.